AdrienVannson/doreisa-internship/report/report.typ

     caption: [Example of a Dask task graph],
 ) <dask-graph-mean>

-Dask also provides APIs similar to pandas and numpy: the user can call functions similar to the ones defined in these libraries to work on distributed dataframes and arrays.

-In particular, a Dask array is a distributed implementation of numpy arrays.
-It is composed of several _chunks_, each chunk being represented as a numpy array.
+Dask provides APIs similar to pandas and numpy to support working with distributed arrays and dataframes.
+A Dask array is a distributed implementation of numpy arrays.
+It is composed of several _chunks_, each chunk being a numpy array containing a part of the full array.
 Performing computations on a Dask array produces a task graph that can be executed in a distributed manner, hiding all the complexity from the final user.

 Dask suffers from several limitations impacting performance and the ability to scale:
   - Data cannot be shared between worker processes without being copied, even when the workers are running on the same node.